ojas-wani/Crop-Disease-Identification/README.md

 # Crop-Disease-Identification
-I build a Machine Learning model to detect disease of the different crops through the photos of their leaves.
+A deep learning model to detect disease of the different crops through the photos of their leaves.

 ## Table of contents
 * [Tools and Technologies](#tools-and-technologies)